How to Make Königsberger Klopse | German Meatballs

 Instructions

-- Finely chop the onions and add them to a medium sized bowl.
+- Finely chop the onions and parsley and add them to a medium sized mixing bowl.
+Crack the egg into the same bowl.

-- When softened, take your hands to squeeze excess milk from the bread cubes and add them to the bowl.
+- When bread cubes are moist, use your hands to squeeze excess milk from them and add them to the bowl.

-- Place them on a plate and set aside.
+- Place them on a plate and set them aside.

-- Simmer the meatballs for about 10 minutes or until done, turning them half way through.
+- Simmer the meatballs for about 10 minutes or until cooked through, turning them over half way through the cook time.

-- With a slotted spoon, remove the meatballs from the pot, place on a plate and set aside.
+- With a slotted spoon, remove the meatballs from the pot, transfer to a plate and set aside.

-- Over medium-low heat, in the same or another medium sized pot, melt 2-3 tablespoons of butter.
+- In the same medium-sized pot, melt 2-3 tablespoons of butter over medium heat.
 Add about 2-3 tablespoons of flour.
 With a wire whisk, combine the butter and flour well.

 - While stirring constantly, gradually add the reserved broth.
 Gently simmer to thicken the sauce.